ibm-cloud-docs/databases-for-redis/howto-resources-scaling.md

 If you [configured Redis as a cache](/docs/databases-for-redis?topic=databases-for-redis-redis-cache), you can scale to the amount of memory that best fits your caching needs.

 ### Dedicated Cores
+{: #resources-scaling-cores}

 You can enable or increase the CPU allocation to the deployment.
 With dedicated cores, your resource group is given a single-tenant host with a reserve of CPU shares.
 Your deployment is then guaranteed the minimum number of CPUs you specify.
 The default of 0 dedicated cores uses compute resources on shared hosts.Going from a 0 to a >0 CPU count provisions and moves your deployment to new hosts, and your databases are restarted as part of that move.
 Going from >0 to a 0 CPU count, moves your deployment to a shared host and also restarts your databases as part of the move.

 ## Scaling Considerations
+{: #resources-scaling-consider}

 - Scaling your deployment up might cause your databases to restart.
-If you scale RAM or CPU and your deployment needs to be moved to a host with more capacity, then the databases are restarted as part of the move.
+If your deployment needs to be moved to a host with more capacity then the databases are restarted as part of the move.

 - Scaling down RAM or CPU does not trigger database restarts.